Thriller (album): Recording

 The relationship between Jackson and Jones became strained during the recording.
 Jackson spent much of his time rehearsing dance steps alone.
 When the album was completed, both Jones and Jackson were unhappy with the result and remixed every song, spending a week on each.

-"Billie Jean" was so personal to Jackson, who struggled with obsessed fans.
+"Billie Jean" was personal to Jackson, who struggled with obsessed fans.
 Jones wanted to shorten the long introduction, but Jackson insisted that it remain because it made him want to dance.
 The ongoing backlash against disco made it necessary to move in a different musical direction from the disco-heavy Off the Wall.
 Jones and Jackson were determined to make a rock song that would appeal to all tastes and spent weeks looking for a suitable guitarist for the song "Beat It".
 Eventually, they found Steve Lukather of Toto to play the rhythm guitar parts and Eddie Van Halen of the rock band Van Halen to play the solo.

 When Rod Temperton wrote the song "Thriller", he wanted to call it "Starlight" or "Midnight Man", but settled on "Thriller" because he felt the name had merchandising potential.
 Wanting a notable person to recite the closing lyrics, Jones brought in actor Vincent Price, an acquaintance of Jones' wife; Price completed his part in two takes.
 Temperton wrote the spoken portion in a taxi on the way to the recording studio.
-Jones and Temperton said that some recordings were left off the final cut because they did not have the "edginess" of other album tracks.
+Jones and Temperton said that some recordings were left off the album because they did not have the "edginess" of other album tracks.
+A cover of "Behind the Mask", originally by the Japanese band Yellow Magic Orchestra, was omitted when the parties could not agree on royalties.